‘America cannot afford a tie vote’: GOP state officials push for SCOTUS confirmation before Nov. 3

-WASHINGTON (NEXSTAR) — Republican officials and candidates across 20 states are urging the Senate to quickly confirm Judge Amy Coney Barrett to the United States Supreme Court ahead of the November 3 general election.
+WASHINGTON (NEXSTAR) — Republican officials and candidates across 20 states, including West Virginia Secretary of State Mac Warner, are urging the Senate to quickly confirm Judge Amy Coney Barrett to the United States Supreme Court ahead of the November 3 general election.

 Their message comes in the form of a letter from Alabama Secretary of State John Merrill that will be sent to Judiciary Committee Chairman Lindsey Graham of South Carolina.
 Our Washington D.C.
 Bureau reports it will be made public Monday.